chinedufn/skeletal-animation-system/README.md

 var interpolatedUpperBodyJoints = animationSystem .interpolateJoints(upperBodyOptions).joints

+var lowerBodyData = animationSystem .interpolateJoints(lowerBodyOptions)

-var interpolatedLowerBodyJoints = animationSystem .interpolateJoints(lowerBodyOptions).joints
+var interpolatedLowerBodyJoints = lowerBodyData.joints

+console.log(lowerBodyData.currentAnimationInfo)
+// => {lowerKeyframeNumber: 5, upperKeyframeNumber: 6}

 // You know have your interpolated upper and lower body dual quaternions.
-// You can pass these into `load-collada-dae` or any vertex shader that
+// You can pass these into any vertex shader that
 // works with dual quaternions

 // If you're just getting started and you still need matrices you